 \subsection{Strong tension case}

-To investigate a case of strong tension, we insert a large shift in the mean redshift of tomographic bin no. 3 of $\dd z = 0.3$ into the simulated data vectors and repeat the analysis\footnote{Note that we employ the fast approximate algorithm detailed in Sect.$\,$\ref{sec:fastapprox}.}.
+To investigate a case of strong tension, we inserted a large shift, $\dd z = 0.3$, into the mean redshift of tomographic bin no. 3 of the simulated data vectors and repeated the analysis\footnote{We employ the fast approximate algorithm detailed in Sect.$\,$\ref{sec:fastapprox}.}.
 In this case the alternative model 1 is clearly preferred ($\ln R_{01} \approx -23$).
 The impact on the distribution of $\ln R_{01}$ is dramatic, as can be seen from Fig.$\,$\ref{fig:rdistribution}.
-While the skewness and corresponding discrepancy between mean and true value persist, the standard deviation increases to $7.3$, spanning more than three orders of magnitude in odds.
+While the skewness and corresponding discrepancy between the mean and true values persist, the standard deviation increases to $7.3$, spanning more than three orders of magnitude in odds.

-This result is driven by an increase in the scatter of the evidences (to 10.8 and 8.5 for models 0 and 1, respectively) and in particular by their partial decorrelation (correlation coefficient 0.74).
-As shown by \citet{jenkins11}, the scatter in $\ln R_{ij}$ is to good approximation proportional to the typical difference between the model predictions at the respective best-fit parameters of the models under comparison (as also shown in Appendix~\ref{app:gaussian_analytic}).
+This result is driven by an increase in the scatter of the evidence (to 10.8 and 8.5 for models 0 and 1, respectively) and in particular by their partial de-correlation (correlation coefficient 0.74).
+As shown by \citet{jenkins11}, the scatter in $\ln R_{ij}$ is, to a good approximation, proportional to the typical difference between the model predictions at the respective best-fit parameters of the models under comparison (as also shown in Appendix~\ref{app:gaussian_analytic}).
 This difference is small in our concordant case with nested models, deviating from zero only through scatter in the data.
-In the $\dd z = 0.3$ case the best fits of the models now lie far apart, enlarging the scatter and propagating the noise differently into the evidences for models 0 and 1, thereby reducing their correlation.
+In the $\dd z = 0.3$ case, the best fits of the models now lie far apart; this enlarges the scatter and propagates the noise differently into the evidence for models 0 and 1, thereby reducing their correlation.